rolandbernard/thesis-axiom-weakening/notes/Thesis/Content/The Web Ontology Language.md

 highly optimized reasons for owl 2 exist. some reasoners support only some of the more restrictive profiles, while others support OWL 2 DL.

-in this thesis owl 2 dl reasoners are used for evaluation of the proposed approach to axiom weakening in SROIQ
+in this thesis owl 2 dl reasoners are used for evaluation of the proposed approach to axiom weakening in SROIQ and the owl api is used to interface with them

+say something about protege